-To determine the variability of ensemble-related tuning systems, we have used 18 recordings from the group Lakhushdi-B10, a group of three male village singers from the village of Lakhushdi in Upper Svaneti.
+To determine the variability of ensemble-related tuning systems, we have used 18 recordings from the group Lakhushdi-B7, a group of three male village singers from the village of Lakhushdi in Upper Svaneti.
 Since this is the largest number of recordings from a single ensemble, we consider this set the best one to address this question with some confidence.
-The next largest number of recordings from a single ensemble from Svaneti is already down to nine, for which less stable variability estimates are to be expected.
+The next largest number of recordings from a single ensemble from Svaneti is already down to nine, for which less stable variability estimates are to be expected (simply because of the smaller sample size).